Firewise Community Grants

 Firewise is a national program focused on creating safe access and defensible spaces for homes in the wildland-urban interface so they can survive in the event a wildfire threatens.

 Funding for these grants is made possible through the Cooperative Forestry Assistance Act of 1978.
 Available funding for wildfire hazard mitigation projects may vary.
-Applicants are encouraged to work with their Regional Firewise Specialist prior to applying to ensure project funds are available.
+Applicants are encouraged to work with their Regional Firewise Specialist before applying to ensure project funds are available.

 Eligible applicants